A Comprehensive Guide to Distributed Energy Resources

 Combining Energy Efficiency with DERs

 Combining energy efficiency with DERs offers significant benefits for both businesses and utilities.
-Integrated programs can reduce energy bills for businesses and increase demand response eligibility, leading to higher ROI on DERs.
+DER integration strategies can reduce energy bills for businesses and increase demand response eligibility, leading to higher ROI on DERs in commercial and industrial facilities.
 Utilities also benefit from this integration by enhancing grid reliability, resulting in a more stable and efficient energy distribution system.
-According to American Council for an Energy-Efficient Economy research, the value of DER solutions increases significantly when they include both efficiency measures and generation or storage technologies.
+According to the American Council for an Energy-Efficient Economy research, the value of DER solutions increases significantly when they include both efficiency measures and generation or storage technologies.

 Merging energy efficiency and DERs creates comprehensive solutions that maximize effectiveness for consumers and utilities.
 This collaborative strategy not only optimizes energy consumption but also supports a resilient and sustainable electric grid.